Skip to content

 Cole was also convicted of possession of a firearm with intent to endanger life.

-Detective Chief Inspector Dan Whitten from the Specialist Crime Command, who led the investigation, said: “Our thoughts today are with Anthony’s family and friends at this difficult time.
-We hope that today’s verdict will bring a measure of comfort to his loved ones.
+Detective Chief Inspector Dan Whitten, who led the investigation, said: “My thoughts remain with Anthony’s family and loved ones.
+I would like to pay tribute to them for their strength throughout the trial.
+I hope today’s sentencing will bring them a measure of comfort as they continue to grieve his loss.

 The investigation